elastic/kibana/src/core/MIGRATION.md

 For example, the `stop` function in the browser gets invoked as part of the `window.onbeforeunload` event, which means you can't necessarily execute asynchronous code here in a reliable way.
 For that reason, `core` likely wouldn't provide any asynchronous functions to plugin `stop` functions in the browser.

+Core services that expose functionality to plugins always have their `setup` function ran before any plugins.

 ### Integrating with other plugins

 Plugins can expose public interfaces for other plugins to consume.
-Like `core`, those interfaces are bound to `setup` and/or `stop`.
+Like `core`, those interfaces are bound to the lifecycle functions `setup` and/or `stop`.

 Anything returned from `setup` or `stop` will act as the interface, and while not a technical requirement, all Elastic plugins should expose types for that interface as well.